Petrus Apianus: Life and work

-In 1527, Peter Apianus was called to the University of Ingolstadt as a mathematician and printer.
+In 1527, Apianus was called to the University of Ingolstadt as a mathematician and printer.
 His print shop started small.
 Among the first books he printed were the writings of Johann Eck, Martin Luther's antagonist.
 This print shop was active between 1543 and 1540 and became well known for its high-quality editions of geographic and cartographic works.
 It is thought that he used stereotype printing techniques on woodblocks.
 The printer's logo included the motto Industria superat vires in Greek, Hebrew, and Latin around the figure of a boy.